 Can you give us an example of how smartANALYTICS™ is used on MECO water plants?

 Today, our detailed design parameters are well documented.
 Profiling operating data against this design information can give early insights into problems before they arise.
 For example, a smart system knows the power consumption of a motor as well as its speed, voltage, amperage, temperature and vibration level.
 More importantly, a smart system knows what these parameters should be under various conditions.
 They can be profiled relative to the design and other similar systems in the field such that abnormalities can be identified and diagnosed.
 Early detection can avoid more costly, unplanned interruptions later and extend the operational life until maintenance can be scheduled.

 We also know the expected differential pressure and regeneration frequency of a particular filter element based upon certain raw water conditions and our design parameters.
-A variation from expected performance could be from a change in the raw water supply, or it may indicate a problem with the quality or quantity of a chemical being injected upstream.
+A variation from an expected performance could be from a change in the raw water supply, or it may indicate a problem with the quality or quantity of a chemical being injected upstream.
 Typically, there are multiple unit operations within a water purification system, and it is up to the operator to see that these are all functioning properly for the system to operate effectively.
 We are solely focused on water purification.
 It is all we do.
 This means we can provide expertise and services for our clients in an efficient manner.

 What impact does smartANALYTICS™ have on manpower requirements and do you see it replacing the need for operators?